genedan/cl-practitioners-guide/chapter_1/data_and_logic.rst

 .. image:: https://chainladder-python.readthedocs.io/en/latest/_images/triangle_graphic.PNG

-Here, `index` includes the qualitative properties of the observation, and `column` contains the quantitative properties.
+Here, `index` is defined analogous to the pandas library (Mckinney 2011) and includes the qualitative properties of the observation, and `column` contains the quantitative properties.

 Though tidy data finds its roots in R, tidy concepts apply to all tables of data and can be queried by any dataframe library syntax.
 Because of the implementation of chainladder-python in the Python programming language, the syntax for working with a `Triangle` follows Python’s most widely used dataframe library, pandas.
 Treating a suite of triangles as a tidy dataframe substantially enhances the diagnostic capabilities of the practitioner as it allows for exposition of data manipulation used by pandas while preserving access to the untidy traditional loss triangle format.